-Go to ksrevenue.org to begin the filing process.
+- STEP 2 Go to ksrevenue.gov to begin the filing process.
 Sign into the KDOR Customer Service Center (KCSC).
-If you are a first time user click Register Now; if already registered, click Sign In.

-After signing in to the KCSC, click Account Management to manage existing accounts or add new accounts to your current business accounts.
+If you are a first time user click Register Now; if already registered, click Sign In. - STEP 3 After signing in to the KCSC, click Account Management to manage existing accounts or add new accounts to your current business accounts.